Write the Code – Build the Software

 Why Code in Cornwall?

 All around Cornwall are some incredible companies developing all kinds of software.
-Underwater dolphin recognition from their calls, yacht marina booking systems, ship deck handling control systems, sports tournament results track and presentation and life size King Kong robots.
+Underwater dolphin recognition from their calls, yacht marina booking systems, ship deck handling control systems, sports tournament results tracker and dashboard to life size King Kong robots.

 Primary School Age